 - With support from Family Welcome Center staff.
 Learn how and find hours on our website.
 You can apply through a Family Welcome Center in over 200 languages.
 If you speak a language other than English, ask for an interpreter.

-For the most up-to-date information on how to apply, visit our website or ask your school counselor.
+For the most up-to-date information on how to apply, visit the High School page or ask your school counselor.

 Register by the deadline to audition and/or take the SHSAT.